2012–13 South Pacific cyclone season: Storm names

+Retirement

+After the season, the names Evan and Freda were both retired, and were replaced by Eden and Florin.

 Season effects

 This table lists all the storms that developed in the South Pacific to the east of longitude 160°E during the 2012–2013 season.
 It includes their intensity on the Australian tropical cyclone intensity scale, duration, name, landfalls, deaths, and damages.
 All data is taken from RSMC Nadi and/or TCWC Wellington, and all of the damage figures are in 2012 USD.